CHBToken/CHBTokenV5_Wallet/README.md

 If a prerequisite is missing the CHBTInstaller will stop and prepare these files for you to be installed manually.

+The missing prerequisites will be prepared in: c:\Users\username\AppData\Local\Temp\CHBTPreReq folder.
+Please read the README file within this folder if the CHBTInstaller finds any prerequisites missing.
+If all prerequisites are installed, the installation will proceed as normal and the CHBTPreReq folder will not be created.

 **NOTE:** Once the prerequisites are installed you need to re-run the CHBTInstaller to complete the installation of CHBT V5.0.0.0.

 CHBT V5.0.0.0 will not start without these prerequisites installed on your Windows PC.